VDorchester is an online writer with interests in technology and music. The author has played piano for over 15 years.

 5. Slow Down

-If you want to be as awesome as Ashkenazy, you're going to need to play slowly.
+If you want to be as awesome as Ashkenazy, you need to play slowly.
 Period.

-The last thing I have to say is remember to enjoy playing.
+Finally, remember to enjoy playing.
 If you get frustrated because you just can't get that tricky part, switch songs for a while, or better yet, just go walk around or eat a delicious banana.
 Also, don't be afraid to get lost in the music and put your emotions in the piece.
-In fact, what really makes a good pianist, is when their playing is filled with emotion and not just notes on a page being played.
-Just remember, don't make playing a chore, play because you love to play, and you will become a great pianist.
+In fact, what really makes a good pianist is when their playing is filled with emotion and not just notes on a page being played.
+Just remember, don't make playing a chore; play because you love to play, and you will become a great pianist.

 Thank you for reading, and I wish the best of luck to you in your piano playing!

 Christopher Nowak on December 15, 2019:

 I started on classical piano before branching out into pop/rock piano , jazz, pop/rock guitar and jazz, pop/rock electric bass.

 I did get my grade 8 piano and grade 2 theory and generally found it more challenging (with the exception of one small part of the beginning solo in BLOODY WELL RIGHT) then what I am doing right now.

 How about "lifting" solos from the greats of jazz?
 Example OSCAR PETERSON and even non-playing pianists such as PAUL DESMOND.